KomodoPlatform/dPoW/README.md

 marty-cli importprivkey YOUR_PRIVATE_KEY
 ```

-To speed up the sync process, bootstraps for DOC and MARTY are kindly supplied by CHMEX via https://dexstats.info/bootstrap.php
+To speed up the sync process, bootstraps for DOC and MARTY are kindly supplied by CHMEX via https://eu.bootstrap.dexstats.info/DOC-bootstrap.tar.gz and https://eu.bootstrap.dexstats.info/MARTY-bootstrap.tar.gz
+To use the bootstrap, first stop DOC/MARTY with `doc-cli stop && marty-cli stop && docker compose stop` then download the bootstrap archive files and extract them into the `~/.komodo/DOC` and `~/.komodo/MARTY` directories.
+Once extracted, you can start the chains again with `docker compose up -d` and monitor the logs with `docker compose logs -f -n 33` to check the sync progress.

 ### Step 4: Fund your nodes!